iterative/dvc.org/content/docs/command-reference/import-url.md

 ## Description

-In some cases it's convenient to add a data file or directory from an external location into the workspace (or to the
+In some cases it's convenient to add a data file or directory from an external location into the workspace (or to
-[remote storage](/doc/command-reference/remote), such that it can be updated later, if/when the external data source changes.
+[remote storage](/doc/command-reference/remote)), such that it can be updated later, if/when the external data source changes.
 Example scenarios:

 - A remote system may produce occasional data files that are used in other